Doc.com Token Price Reaches $0.0035 on Exchanges (MTC)

-Doc.com Token (CURRENCY:MTC) traded 4.5% higher against the US dollar during the 1 day period ending at 23:00 PM E.T. on February 6th.
-One Doc.com Token token can currently be purchased for $0.0035 or 0.00000030 BTC on major exchanges.
-Doc.com Token has a market capitalization of $2.69 million and approximately $192,153.00 worth of Doc.com Token was traded on exchanges in the last 24 hours.
-In the last week, Doc.com Token has traded 15.2% lower against the US dollar.
+Doc.com Token (CURRENCY:MTC) traded 4.5% higher against the dollar during the 24 hour period ending at 16:00 PM E.T. on February 13th.
+During the last seven days, Doc.com Token has traded down 15.2% against the dollar.
+Doc.com Token has a market capitalization of $2.69 million and $192,153.00 worth of Doc.com Token was traded on exchanges in the last 24 hours.
+One Doc.com Token token can currently be bought for $0.0035 or 0.00000030 BTC on popular exchanges.

 Doc.com Token Token Profile